chrplr/PCBS/docs/triggers.rst

 Parallel Port
 -------------

-A parallel port have become a rarity these days.
+A parallel port has become a rarity these days.
 It provides several Digital Input/Ouput lines.
 The `ParallelPort object in Expryiment <https://docs.expyriment.org/expyriment.io.ParallelPort.html>__ makes it vextremly easy to access them.

 For example, here is a parallel port scanner in just a few lines of Python: